-The top 5 ski resorts in Poland
+The top 5 ski resorts in Poland in 2022

 Let’s cut to the chase.
 Where exactly should you be looking at when planning a ski trip to Poland?
 Here’s a brief look at the top five resorts in the country.
 For more information, just click on through for a full complete guide to each…